Stand Out Beauty Attracts Attention

 Most of the time, you hardly notice other people.
 You will just walk past them in the street.
 Even for the dedicated people-watcher, the vast majority of those surveyed are quickly overlooked and soon forgotten.

-Plain, ordinary and common makes them uninteresting and unremarkable.
+Plain, ordinary and common make them uninteresting and unremarkable.

-But every so often you will see someone who captures your attention.
-Even in a crowd they can be the one that you are drawn towards.
-There is something about them that catches your eye; that makes them stand out; there is something about them that makes them special.
+But every so often, you will see someone who captures your attention.
+Even in a crowd, they can be the one that you are drawn towards.
+There is something about them that catches your eye, that makes them stand out, that makes them special.

 In this instant, that specialness is not about them having an affliction, disfigurement or oddness that attracts your attention, making you stare at them.
-This is about the opposite extreme which can be equally mesmerizing.
+This is about the opposite extreme, which can be equally mesmerising.

-Sometimes we will be drawn towards someone of exceptional beauty.
-Rarely – because there aren’t many of them about – it will be to someone who displays a full beauty package; when everything about them is wonderful, their features complementing each other to produce an enchanting manifestation of beauty.
+Sometimes we are drawn to someone of exceptional beauty.
+Rarely, because there aren’t many of them about, it will be to someone who displays a full beauty package; when everything about them is wonderful, their features complement each other to produce an enchanting manifestation of beauty.

-As you stare, transfixed by what you see, you might not even be able to pin-point what it is that makes this attractive feature so alluring; what it is that gives it a compelling beauty.
+As you stare, transfixed by what you see, you might not even be able to pinpoint what makes this attractive feature so alluring; what gives it a compelling beauty.
 There is just something about it.
 It is both magnetising and hypnotising.

 As others get forgotten, this feature, this person becomes etched in your mind.